 Itinerary: Montepulciano, Pienza, San Quirico d'Orcia, Montalcino

 Tuscany: moving from Montepulciano to the Val d'Orcia Valley

 Let's start in Montepulciano which is a beautiful Medieval Italian town encircled by fortified walls and located in one of the most evocative and historic areas of Tuscany, in the province of Siena.
 This art city rises along a narrow limestone ridge 605 meters above sea level, offering visitors a scenic view of the surrounding area, including Chiusi and Trasimeno Lake, Valdichiana, and Val d'Orcia Valley scattered with many picturesque villages.

-But, Montepulciano is not just a vantage point, above all, it is a real pearl of history, art, and architecture, and which has preserved its oldest traditions, buildings, and unique charm over the years.
+But, Montepulciano is not just a vantage point, above all, it is a real pearl of history, art, and architecture since it has preserved over the years its oldest traditions, buildings, and unique charm.
 It is mainly famous for its magnificent Renaissance-style palaces and many churches.
 The most outstanding ones are:

 - the Cathedral Saint Mary of the Assumption, originally built in the 17th century, with an impressive bell tower.
 The square it is located in is considered to be one of the most beautiful squares in Italy.